AaryanChandrakar/StudyBuddy-LM/README.md

    - Vector embedding generation
    - Email sending queue

-This comprehensive flow ensures that ThinkLM provides a seamless, efficient, and scalable document analysis and chat experience.
+This comprehensive flow ensures that StudyBuddy LM provides a seamless, efficient, and scalable document analysis and chat experience.

 ---